apache/sling-whiteboard/it-is-cloudy-here/org-apache-sling-mini-demo/README.md

 Copy the generated access token into the `dropbox.accesstoken` file.

 Copy the content from [`org-apache-sling-mini-demo-content`](../org-apache-sling-mini-demo-content) into the Dropbox application folder you created above.
+Make sure the `.sling.json` files are present in your Dropbox folder when copying the content.

 Run `docker-compose up` from this folder and go to [http://localhost/content/demo/menu.html](http://localhost/content/demo/menu.html).